-YOU PAY MENTAL HEALTH CARE IN-NETWORK OUT-OF-NETWORK 1 C OUTPATIENT • Up to 20 visits per calendar year \$25 copay per visit Not covered E INPATIENT • Up to 30 days per calendar year \$0 Not covered Up to 30 visits from mental health care professionals per calendar year \$0 Not covered ALCOHOL AND SUBSTANCE ABUSE TREATMENT IN-NETWORK OUT-OF-NETWORK 1 C OUTPATIENT Up to 60 visits per calendar year, including up to 20 visits for family counseling7 \$0 Deductible and 30% coinsurance E INPATIENT Up to 7 days detoxification per calendar year \$0 Not covered
+YOU PAY MENTAL HEALTH CARE IN-NETWORK OUT-OF-NETWORK C OUTPATIENT • Up to 20 visits per calendar year \$25 copay per visit Not covered e INPATIENT Up to 30 days per calendar year \$0 Not covered Up to 30 visits from mental health care professionals per calendar year \$0 Not covered ALCOHOL AND SUBSTANCE ABUSE TREATMENT IN-NETWORK OUT-OF-NETWORK e e OUTPATIENT • Up to 60 visits per calendar year, including up to 20 visits for family counseling INPATIENT \$0 Deductible and 30% coinsurance Up to 7 days detoxification per calendar year \$0 Not covered

-1 Don't forget that the out-of-network deductible, coinsurance and coinsurance maximum are subject to Empire's "Allowed Amount," which is the maximum Empire pays for any service.
+&lt;sup>1 Don't forget that the out-of-network deductible, coinsurance and coinsurance maximum are subject to Empire's "Allowed Amount," which is the maximum Empire pays for any service.
 Any portion of a charge that exceeds the Allowed Amount is your responsibility.

-2 The copayment is waived if the surgical opinion is arranged through Empire's Medical Management Program.
+&lt;sup>2 The copayment is waived if the surgical opinion is arranged through Empire's Medical Management Program.

-3 Waived if admitted to the hospital.
-If admitted you or your representative must call Empire's Medical Management Program within 24 hours, or as soon as reasonably possible.
+&lt;sup>3 Waived if admitted to the hospital.
+If admitted, you or your representative must call Empire's Medical Management Program within 48 hours, or as soon as reasonably possible.

-4 Does not include inpatient or outpatient behavioral health care or physical therapy/rehabilitation.
+&lt;sup>4 Does not include inpatient or outpatient behavioral health care or physical therapy/rehabilitation.
 Outpatient hospital surgery and inpatient admissions need to be precertified.

-5 When two (2) or more authorized surgical procedures are performed through the same incision, Empire pays for the procedure with the highest Allowed Amount.
+&lt;sup>5 When two (2) or more authorized surgical procedures are performed through the same incision, Empire pays for the procedure with the highest Allowed Amount.
 When surgical procedures are performed through different incisions, Empire will use the Allowed Amount for the procedure with the highest allowance and up to 50% of the procedure with the lower Allowed Amount.

-6 \$2,500 combined in- and out-of-network limit for modified solid food products in any continuous 12-month period.
+&lt;sup>6 \$2,500 combined in- and out-of-network limit for modified solid food products in any continuous 12-month period.

-7 Treatment maximums are combined for in-network and out-of-network care.
+&lt;sup>7 Treatment maximums are combined for in-network and out-of-network care.

-OTHER MEDICAL SERVICES UNDER EMPIRE BLUECROSS BLUESHIELD
+MEDICAL SERVICES UNDER EMPIRE BLUECROSS BLUESHIELD